 Dean’s Award for Excellence in Advising and Student Support

 All staff with advising or student support responsibilities are eligible.
-Recipients of this award will not be eligible for this award for the next two tears, but will become eligible again after two years.
+Recipients of this award will not be eligible for this award for the next two years, but will become eligible again after two years.

 Criteria for Evaluation of the Award

 The recipient of the award will have demonstrated excellence in advising and support of students.
 Evidence will include information on student success in achieving academic and professional goals and innovative approaches to meeting student needs.

 The award will be presented at the annual College of Agriculture awards program in December.

 The following information should be provided for each candidate who is nominated.